My two favourite things about Agile development are: 1. communication and 2. user stories.

-One of the things I love about user stories (don’t worry, I’ll get to a definition soon) is that they’re a great technique to help people who aren’t used to commissioning websites or applications communicate their requirements.
+One of the things I love about user stories (check out all the posts in our introductory series on user stories) is that they’re a great technique to help people who aren’t used to commissioning websites or applications communicate their requirements.

 I had a chat recently with a group of staff from one of our clients who were looking to add a new chunk of content to their website.
 They’d had a go at using an existing template, and discovered that the way they needed to present this content was quite different from anything they’d tackled so far.
 In addition they’d been having conversations with some of their customers, who introduced new ideas for how the content could be used.